moji1/MDebugger/README.md

          Upon successful execution, the following result should be shown in the terminal.
           ![alt text](screenshots/MDebugger-list.png)
      4. You have several debugging commands to debug the counter model.
 Use help to see a full list of commands.
-        For in use "list" to see the running capsules (i.e., similar to thread in programin languages), use "n -c capsule name" to step over the execuation of the capsules, use "b -c ...." to set breakpoint, and so on.
+        For in use "list" to see the running capsules, use "n -c capsule name" to step over the execuation of the capsules, use "b -c ...." to set breakpoint, and so on.
      5. The following figure shows a full list of the MDebugger commands.
         ![alt text](screenshots/MDebugger-Commands.png)
 - Step 4 : Use the GUI interface: see [this page](https://github.com/moji1/MDebugger/tree/master/MDebugger-Eclipse-GUI).